bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 After the front end released, the whole ChRIS platform can dramatically improve the scale and efficiency of healthcare image processing applications.
 Nowadays, some of the image processing progress can take more than 10 hours, but ChRIS platform can reduct this to a few minutes[3].
 What's more, the ChRIS platform can be developed in to an ecosystem, any researcher can create and recreate their image processing tools in anywhere.

 ## 3. Scope and Features
-The front end will deliever:
+The front-end will deliver:
-* Each user has their unique credentials
+* Privacy: Each user has their unique credentials.
-* Performance improvement.
-The ChRIS will be dealing with a lot of data, so the data should be fetched as few as possible but enough so that the user isn’t hindered by showing data that is stale
+* Performance improvement: The ChRIS will be dealing with a lot of data, so the data should be fetched as few as possible but enough so that the user isn’t hindered by showing data that is stale.
-* Extensibility.
-Provides an extendable interface that allows third-party service plugin.
+* Extensibility: Provides an extendable interface that allows third-party service plugin.
-* Security.
-The data which is passed into systems from one institution cannot be accessed by another institution.
+* Security: The data which is passed into systems from one institution cannot be accessed by another institution.
-* The multi party computation feature will coming after February
+* The multi-party-computation feature will come after February.

-The front end will not deliever:
+The front- end will not deliver:
-* Image processing functions are provided by the ChRIS APIs, not the front end
+* Image processing functions are provided by the ChRIS APIs, not the front end module.

 ## 4. Users/Personas Of The Project
 Basically, the target users are:
-* Medical/neuroscience researchers focusing on the analysis of brain imagery.
+* Medical/neuroscience researchers focusing on the analysis of brain imaging.
 * Specifically targets are researchers interested in comparing the volumes of specific brain structures across different groups of patients at different medical institutions.

 Someone else that can benefit from this service:
 * The entire platform is generalizable to any kind of image processing, it doesn't even have to be medical images.
 For example, different animation studios working together, some using proprietary computations they don't want to reveal but they need to contribute the results to a common pool and to create a final animation.

-Non-professonal users or users without requirement of computation speed are not the target of ChRIS
+Non-professional users or users without the requirement of computation speed are not the targets of ChRIS

-Administrators versus end users want:
+Administrators versus end users want
 * The end user wants to be able to easily submit their processing job, and get an answer back quickly in a format they can understand, that's where the stretch goal of visualization for the standard deviation graph can come in.
 * The end users also want to be able to share data with colleagues at other medical institutions, to be able to discover information to help treat conditions they're studying.
 * The administrators on each institution site want to remain in compliance with laws, particularly regarding the sharing of patient data. they'd like to enable sharing to help the researchers make new discoveries, but also comply with laws and maintain patient privacy.